yul091/yul091/README.md

 🔭 I’m a current Ph.D. student in @UCRiverside from 2022 Fall.

-🌱 My research interests include but are not limited to the inter-disciplinary fields of real-time embedded systems, machine learning systems, and software engineering.
+🌱 My research interests include but are not limited to the intersection of natural language processing (NLP) and intelligent systems.
+I'm interested in application of NLP and uncertainty estimation in data mining as well as robotics.

 <a href="https://www.linkedin.com/in/yufei-ethan-li/">LinkedIn</a>